Skip to Main Content

 Note: Research Areas with less than 10,000 publications are available to analyze immediately.
 However, Research Areas with greater than 10,000 publications can take around 6 hours to be computed and there is a 200,000 publication limit.
 You will be notified when a Research Area is available for use in SciVal.

-3: Refine the Research Area by limiting to publications in the past 5 years, or by limiting or excluding specific Subject areas, Scopus Sources, Institutions, Countries / Regions or Organization types.
+3: Refine the Research Area by limiting to publications in the past 5 years, or by limiting or excluding specific Subject areas, Scopus Sources, Institutions, Countries / Regions, Organization types or select specific Publication Years

 Learn more